 The Joy of Long Walks

-At the end of the second day of the walk, I start to understand what is so special about these long walks as opposed to day walks.
-You truly get a sense of detachment from daily occupations and worries with each step on the walk and it feels so good to know that you will just keep going as opposed to getting back to the city in the evening and walking away from that secluded environment that only long walks can offer.
+At the end of the second day of the walk, I start to understand the magic of long walks and how they differ from day walks.
+You truly get a sense of detachment from daily occupations and worries with each step and it feels so good to know that you will just keep going and not leave the forest and the secluded environment behind to get back to the city in the evening.
 I think I now appreciate the following words from Henri David Thoreau even more: “I think I cannot preserve my health and spirits, unless I spend four hours a day at least – and it is commonly more than that – sauntering through the woods and over the hills and fields, absolutely free from all worldly engagements.”

 On my last day of the walk, the four hours long trail takes us to one of the most important stops at Kumano Kodo pilgrimage route – Kumano Hongu Taisha.
 I am today accompanied by Kim Kuribayashi who used to be a school teacher.
 Kumano Hongu Taisha is not a temple but a shrine.
 It is pretty easy to get confused about whether you are visiting a temple or a shrine in Kumano Kodo.
 This is in fact what makes this area so special – reflecting the perfect harmony between Shinto and Buddhism.
 After days of walking through the forest and small villages, Hongu town feels too busy for me with its population of 4000 people.
 I am already ready to move up to the land of temples – Koyasan and leave the city life behind.